"""Calculate, convert, and reduce phasor coordinates.

 ----------

 ..
-[1] Franssen WMJ, Vergeldt FJ, Bader AN, van Amerongen H, & Terenzi C.
+[1] Franssen WMJ, Vergeldt FJ, Bader AN, van Amerongen H, and Terenzi C.

 `Full-harmonics phasor analysis: unravelling multiexponential trends